-Stems of the plant were chewed during the plague of 1660 to prevent infection; when burned, the seeds and roots were thought to purify the air.
+Stems of the plant were chewed during the plague of 1660 to target infection; when burned, the seeds and roots were thought to purify the air.
 Angelica is said to bloom on the day of Michael the Archanges and, on that account, is used as a preservative against evil spirits and witches.
-Traditional Chinese Medicine (TCM) uses at least 10 types of Angelica for promoting fertility, fortifying spirit and for treating female reproductive disorders.
+Traditional Chinese Medicine (TCM) uses at least 10 types of Angelica for promoting fertility, fortifying spirit and for reducing female reproductive disorders.
 Angelica's reputation for physiological support is second only to Ginseng.
 Angelica also has a long history of use in supporting healing of respiratory conditions such as colds, coughs, and sinus problems; Missourian tribes smoked it for this purpose.
 The Alaskan Aleut peoples boiled the roots for application to both internal and external wounds in order to speed the healing process.
 Historically, Angelica is referred to as a purifiying agent, easing rheumatism and gout, warming, comforting and sudorific and can be particularly effective in drying out the body and expelling toxins.
 Angelica Root is reputed to have excellent detoxifying and diuretic properties.
 Used in a massage oil, it improves lymph drainage, relieves rheumatism and arthritis, fluid retention and cellulite.

 Therapeutic Properties Described In The Aromatherapy Literature